 Nurses need to relax more than anyone.
 A stress relief candle is a great way to unwind after a long shift, and the lighting is a refreshing change from the hospital lights.

-Another way to help her kick back and unwind is with a comfortable robe.
+Another way to help them kick back and unwind is with a comfortable robe.
 A plush robe might not be the same as scrubs, but it’s just as comfortable.
 Let your nurse take their relaxation up a level.

 17. Hand sanitizer